 Even if it just ends up being in a piece about all the things you did not get to use while writing that book.

-And I think knowing, that by storing them in that document or folder and keeping them alive there, you haven’t really killed them.
+And I think knowing you haven’t really killed them is important.
 You’ve moved them to another plane of existence and potentially they can be reincarnated, recycled, or whatever the philosophy works best for you.

 They can be repurposed into your writing.
 And you might never know when that will happen or if that will happen.
 But, that their possibility will always be alive as long as you keep them in that document.